elmerdotdev/ciccc-web-1-bootstrap-exercise/README.md

 1. **Setup the Project:**
     - Create an HTML file and link to the Bootstrap CDN.
-    - Create a custom CSS file for any additional styling.

 2. **Create the Header:**
     - Add a navigation bar with links. (code already provided)